warhammer21/pytorch-ff/README.md

 ##  Overview

-This project implements a **CI/CD pipeline** for deploying a Flask-based Machine Learning API using **GitHub Actions**, **Docker**, and a custom **canary deployment strategy** with **NGINX-based traffic splitting**.
-It includes:

-- Model validation (with ONNX)
-- Performance/load testing (via Locust)
-- Gradual traffic shifting from a stable version to a canary version
-- Automatic rollback if errors exceed a threshold
+## Controlled Rollout with Canary Strategy for a Deep Learning API

+This project showcases a **controlled rollout strategy** for deploying a PyTorch deep learning model via a Flask API.
+Using GitHub Actions and Docker, it performs **model validation (ONNX)**, **load testing (Locust)**, and a **custom NGINX-based canary deployment** that gradually shifts traffic from a stable release to a new one.

+The system includes built-in **error monitoring and automatic rollback** to ensure safe delivery of ML updates.
+Ideal for production-grade inference workflows where reliability and resilience are critical.

 ---